VUEngine/vuengine.github.io/documentation/user-guide/debugging.md

 #### Initialize everything

-One of the most difficult, and common source of hard to diagnose bugs are uninitialized variables; random crashes or completely strange behavior often are caused by not properly initialized variables.
-To aid the detection of such mistakes, set `memoryPools.cleanUp` to `true` in `config/Engine.json` to define the `__MEMORY_POOL_CLEAN_UP` macro.
-This will force the engine to put every memory pool's free block to 0 when the game changes its state, so, if the problem gets solved by defining such macro, the cause is, most likely, an uninitialized variable.
+One of the most difficult and common source of hard to diagnose bugs are uninitialized variables; random crashes or completely strange behavior often are caused by that, so, make sure to properly initialized all of them.

 #### MemoryPool size